Aleph-Naught-Aleph/Getting_Cleaning_Data_CourseProject/README.md

 Khawar Siddiqui

-Thi is a data repository to submit the Final Course Project for "Getting and Cleaning Data" from John Hopkin's University through Coursera.
+This is a data repository to submit the Final Course Project for "Getting and Cleaning Data" from John Hopkin's University through Coursera.

 ### A Little Bit About The Project
 The primary purpose of the project is to download a large raw untidy data set from a website, and clean into a tidy data set using "R" for further analysis.
 Detailed description of the data set used in this project can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)